The Volunteers Behind the Christopher Whitehouse Foundation

 Michele Zani Foreback

-As a Tottenville High School graduate, Michele was a friend/teammate of Christopher and an athlete who trained under Pete.
-She went on to attend and run for Syracuse University where she earned a four year scholarship and a BS in Education.
+Michele is a Tottenville High School graduate who trained under Chris' father Pete.
+She went on to continue her academic and athletic career at Syracuse University where she earned a four year scholarship and a BS in Education.
 After graduation, she entered the field of teaching while continuing her education at Syracuse.
 In 1997, she earned a MA in Reading Education.
 She has worked as a teacher in several school districts teaching various grades from Kindergarten through seventh grade.
-Over the years as a teacher, Michele has worked in areas effective by poverty and has witnessed first hand how the generosity of others can turn a child's life around.
+Over the years as a teacher, Michele has worked in areas effected by poverty and has witnessed first hand how the generosity of others can turn a child's life around.
 She is committed to the foundation and along with Joseph Marotta has helped expand the scope to reach students in New Jersey as well as Staten Island.